-WHO has multiple roles within the COVAX: among other things it supports countries as they prepare to receive and administer vaccines and does so in partnership with UNICEF.
-It provides normative guidance on vaccine policy, regulation, safety, R&D, allocation, and country readiness and delivery.
+WHO has multiple roles within COVAX: It provides normative guidance on vaccine policy, regulation, safety, R&D, allocation, and country readiness and delivery.
 Its Strategic Advisory Group of Experts (SAGE) on Immunization develops evidence-based immunization policy recommendations.
 Its Emergency Use Listing (EUL) / prequalification programmes ensure harmonized review and authorization across member states.
 It provides global coordination and member state support on vaccine safety monitoring.
 It developed the target product profiles for COVID-19 vaccines and provides R&D technical coordination.
-Along with COVAX partners, it is developing a no-fault compensation scheme for indemnification and liability issues.
-COVAX is part of the Act accelerator which WHO launched with partners in 2020.
+WHO leads, together with UNICEF, the Country Readiness and Delivery workstream, which provides support to countries as they prepare to receive and administer vaccines.
+Along with Gavi and numerous other partners working at the global, regional, and country-level, the CRD workstream provides tools, guidance, monitoring, and on the ground technical assistance for the planning and roll-out of the vaccines.
+Along with COVAX partners, WHO has developed a no-fault compensation scheme as part of the time-limited indemnification and liability commitments.

 The Access to COVID-19 Tools ACT-Accelerator, is a new, ground-breaking global collaboration to accelerate the development, production, and equitable access to COVID-19 tests, treatments, and vaccines.
 It was set up in response to a call from G20 leaders in March and launched by the WHO, European Commission, France and The Bill & Melinda Gates Foundation in April 2020.